 However, when you are starting up your SaaS business, you might not have enough data yet to calculate these retention rates.
 With annual contracts, it can take over a year to get some first data.
 So up until that point, your best bet is to compensate on metrics you have an educated guess on are leading indicators to your customer’s success.
 These could be the number of successful onboardings, number of business reviews ran, etcetera.

 The last phase is, once you have proven the causation between certain activities and your customer’s outcomes, leading to high expansion and retention rates, you would like to incentivise your CSM team on those activities.
-For example: if you are a taxi bookings app, and you know that a customer stays with you for life if they’ve booked at least three trips within the first week, you need to incentivise everything to make that happen.
-It requires a lot of data, investigation and experimentation to find and proof your leading indicators.
+For example: if you are a taxi bookings app, and you know that a customer stays with you for life if they’ve booked at least three trips within the first week, you need to incentivize everything to make that happen.
+It requires a lot of data, investigation and experimentation to find and prove your leading indicators.